-5. Class/Online discussion participation (2.5%)
+5. Class attendance and discussion participation (2.5%)

+Attendance of lectures is mandatory, as important information pertaining to the assignments/experiments will be discussed in each of these classes (1.25%).
 Great science is birthed and cultivated in a highly interactive and collaborative environment, where ideas are shared and discussed.
-I will pose some open-ended questions throughout the course that I would like you to discuss in class, and on Slack.
-You are encouraged to participate in these discussions as much as possible, but will be graded for the quality of your individual contributions.
+You are encouraged to participate in these in-class discussions as much as possible, and will be graded for the quality of your individual contributions (1.25%).